Canadian actress Sarah Polley speaks out about experience with Harvey Weinstein

 The op-ed was published as Weinstein faces mounting allegations of sexual harassment and assault in a saga that first broke in the Times.

-Weinstein, who has been fired from the film company he co-founded, has previously denied through a spokeswoman any allegations of non-consensual contact.
+Weinstein, who has been fired from the film company he co-founded, has denied through a spokeswoman any allegations of non-consensual contact.

 Polley was nominated for an Oscar for writing 2006's "Away From Her," which she also directed.
 She also wrote and produced the new "Alias Grace" miniseries that's on CBC-TV and is bound for Netflix.